NorthernRealities/QLColorCode/ReadMe.txt

 cause problems.
 Note that if you do edit the Info.plist file you need to nudge the system to tell it something has changed.
 Moving the plugin to the desktop then back to its installed location should do the trick.

-To build from source, you need the Highlight library.
-Download the source and uncompress it somewhere, then make a symbolic link to that location from ./highlight

 As an aside, by changing colorize.sh you can use this plugin to render any file type that you can convert to HTML.
 Have fun, and let me know if you do anything